 Step 1: Solar Assessment

 Once you complete our sign-up form, member of our team will begin to prepare your free solar assessment.
-We will begin by reviewing a solar map of your home (like the one on Google Maps) to obtain basic information about the location of your home, the orientation of your roof (a south facing roof will attract the most solar energy), and the existence of any obstructions (like large trees) that may diminish your roof’s solar potential.
+We will begin by reviewing an aerial image of your home (like the one on Google Maps) to obtain basic information about the location of your home, the orientation of your roof (a south facing roof will attract the most solar energy), and the existence of any obstructions (like large trees) that may diminish your roof’s solar potential.
 This information is used to prepare your solar assessment and to outline the potential costs and benefits of a solar installation on your home.

 Step 2: On-Site Solar Assessment